chykB/AirBnB_clone/web_static/README.md

 <img align="center" alt="hello world image" width="100%" height="300" src="https://www.filepicker.io/api/file/ffvJA8gFTUWbLDBEnCZk">

 # AirBnB Clone Project (Web-Static)
-w that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!
+Now that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!

 Before developing a big and complex web application, we will build the front end step-by-step.